 - Consider what income can be raised by liquidating assets within a realistic time frame and keep documentation to support any attempts to raise monies.
 HMRC is likely to ask for this in circumstances where a substandard settlement offer is put forward.
 HMRC will not necessarily expect investors to sell their homes.

 - Consider mapping out a monthly income and expenditure account to determine how much, if any, disposable income is available to fund a long-term payment plan with HMRC.
 Any deficiencies will be clearly visible to HMRC, who should not pursue an unachievable long-term payment plan.

 - Engage with HMRC at the earliest opportunity.
 All settlement discussions are on a without prejudice basis (i.e. will not weaken an individual’s position) until a settlement is formally agreed in writing.

 This article first appeared in Bloomberg Tax.
 Click here to view the original.

-You can find further information regarding our expertise, experience and team on our Tax Litigation and Investigations page.
+You can find further information regarding our expertise, experience and team on our Tax Litigation and Resolution page.

 Subscribe – In order to receive our news straight to your inbox, subscribe here.
 Our newsletters are sent no more than once a month.